I have taught a number of undergraduate courses over the years while at McGill University, though my main offerings have been

 - Planets, Stars & Galaxies

-The course I have been teaching most recently is offered at McMaster University:
+The courses I have been teaching most recently are offered at McMaster University.
+Until recently my main course was

 This is an introductory course on Einstein’s theory of General Relativity, aimed at upper-year physics undergraduates.
 Topics covered include an introduction to differential geometry, special relativity as geometry, gravity in the solar system, black holes, gravitational lensing and cosmology.